Top tips to help you choose your best table tennis table.

 You also need to consider the long-term cost of an outdoor table as they may only last a few years before needing to be replaced.

-However, you still need to consider the same factors as you do when choosing an indoor table, so let's now take a look at part three - what different types of indoor tables are available.
+However, you still need to consider the same factors as you do when choosing the best indoor table, so let's now take a look at part three - what different types of indoor tables are available.

 ^ Top of page ^

 Here are my recommendations for Indoor Tables for Home Use